Tariff 9800 - Environmental surchargesEffective April 1, 2018

 Carbon taxes were created by the provinces to help consumers and businesses make more environmentally responsible choices to reduce their use of fossil fuels and related emissions.
 The purpose of this tariff is to translate carbon emission costs from the method by which they are charged to the railway (e.g. $ per tonne of CO2 equivalent emissions, cap and trade) into a format applicable to customer shipments (e.g. $ per loaded car mile, $ per unit).

 Yes.
-Tariff 9800 applies to all shipments i.e. all contract and tariff authorities.
-Specifically, the surcharge in the tariff will apply to all shipments travelling in Alberta and British Columbia.
-Over the coming years, should other governments implement their own Environmental Taxes or Levies, surcharges to transparently pass-through any new Environmental Surcharges will be added to the tariff.
+Tariff 9800 applies to all shipments (i.e. all contract and tariff authorities).
+Specifically, the surcharges in the tariff will apply to all shipments moving through British Columbia, Alberta, Ontario or Québec.
+Should other governments implement environmental taxes or levies, surcharges to pass through such fees will be added to the tariff.

-The AB and BC Carbon Surcharge will be applied to every shipment passing through the provinces, and will appear as a separate line item on your invoice in the same currency as your freight.
-The rates are based on how far the shipment travels and the type of equipment (car, 40+ foot "FEU" container, or 20 foot "TEU" container).
+The BC, AB, ON and PQ Carbon Dioxide Emissions Surcharges will be applied to every shipment moving through these provinces, and will appear as a separate line item on invoices in the same currency as the associated freight charges.

-The surcharge was calculated for fair, transparent, and equitable application to every car and container moving through AB and BC to recover the incremental expense associated with the carbon tax/levy.
-The surcharge amounts were carefully calculated to recover the projected expense and CP is closely monitoring to ensure we do not over recover this expense.
+Each surcharge is calculated for equitable application to every car and container moving through BC, AB, ON and PQ to recover the incremental expense associated with environmental taxes or levies.
+The surcharge amounts are calculated to recover this projected expense and CP monitors to ensure it is not over-recovered.

-When a new Environmental Tax is introduced, surcharges to pass-through the new tax in a transparent manner will be added to the tariff.
+When a new environmental tax is introduced, a surcharge to pass through the new tax in an equitable manner will be added to the tariff.